PEG-IITDH/lab-6-blinky-EE23DP003/G10_MiniProject_GPS/G10_MiniProject_GPS_Report/G10_MiniProject_GPS_Report.md

 * Converting the latitude to dd.dddd format:   15 + 31.1938/60  = 15.5198 N
 * Converting the longitude to dd.dddd format:  074 +55.6412/60 =  74.9273 E

-* Entering the co-ordinates 15.5198 N 74.9273 E into google maps displays the adress which matches with the actual co-ordinates:
+* Entering the co-ordinates 15.5198 N 74.9273 E into google maps displays the address which closely matches with the actual location:

 <img src="images/gps_location.png" alt="GPS location as seen on Google Maps" width="950"/>